 This leaves a gap.
 Small businesses need remote access that is affordable, simple to deploy, and does not require a networking certification to manage.
 That gap is exactly where WireGuard — with the right management layer — fits perfectly.

 WireGuard is a modern VPN protocol that was designed from the ground up to be fast, secure, and simple.
-It has become the default recommendation for VPN tunnels across the industry, and the properties that make it popular with home lab enthusiasts make it equally well-suited for small business use:
+It has become the default recommendation for VPN tunnels across the industry, and the properties that make it popular with home lab enthusiasts make it equally well-suited for small business use.

-- Kernel-level performance — WireGuard runs inside the operating system kernel, not as a userspace application.
+WireGuard delivers kernel-level performance — it runs inside the operating system kernel, not as a userspace application.
 This means encrypted traffic moves faster and with less CPU overhead than legacy protocols like OpenVPN or IPSec.
-In practice, remote employees experience near-local-network speeds when connected — file transfers, screen sharing, and VoIP calls all work smoothly.
+In practice, remote employees experience near-local-network speeds when connected, and file transfers, screen sharing, and VoIP calls all work smoothly.
+It pairs this performance with modern cryptography that requires zero configuration: ChaCha20 encryption, Curve25519 key exchange, and Poly1305 authentication.
+There are no cipher suites to choose, no certificates to manage, and no weak options that could be accidentally enabled.

-- Auditable 4,000-line codebase — The entire WireGuard protocol implementation is roughly 4,000 lines of code.
-Compare that to OpenVPN at over 100,000 lines.
+The entire protocol implementation is roughly 4,000 lines of code — compare that to OpenVPN at over 100,000 lines.
 A smaller codebase means fewer bugs, a smaller attack surface, and easier security audits.
 For a small business, this translates to a protocol you can trust without needing to evaluate it yourself.
+WireGuard is also remarkably lightweight, running comfortably on a single-core VM with 512MB of RAM, so any existing server or hypervisor in your office can host a WireGuard gateway.
+And because WireGuard is free and open-source, the protocol itself costs nothing regardless of how many employees connect — a fundamental difference from enterprise VPN products that charge per user per month.

 WireGuard solves the protocol problem.
 What small businesses still need is a way to deploy and manage it without becoming Linux administrators.

 When you strip away the marketing jargon, the remote access requirements of a typical small business are straightforward.
-Here is what matters:

 Most WireGuard content online is written for home lab users who want to access a NAS from a hotel room.
 The requirements above are different — they are about enabling a team, not a single user.
 The management layer matters as much as the protocol.